sosuisen/git-documentdb/README.md

     connection: { type: 'github', personal_access_token: your_github_personal_access_token },
   });
 ```
-(You can find detailed examples in examples/src/sync.ts)
+(You can find more examples in examples/src/sync.ts)

 ## Prefix search